thoughtram/blog/_posts/2016-08-01-exploring-rx-operators-flatmap.md

 date: 2016-08-01

-summary: "This is another post in a series of articles to discover the magic of different Rx operators.
+summary: "Another post in a series of articles to discover the magic of different Rx operators.
 In this article we like to learn about the very powerful flatMap operator."

 categories:
   - rx